gainmaster/gainmaster-web-client/README.md

 ```

-The app/components folder contains subfolder with all the system componenets.
+The app/components folder contains subfolders with the system componenets.
 Each of these subfolders contains templates, controllers and tests for the component.

 ## Running